 The Society further garnered attention when archimandrites within membership and monastery brethren were organizing under such societies and lecturing on subjects of occultism as displayed in Isis Unveiled.
 Apparently, there were independent Theosophical circles in Odessa and Moscow, whom were not apart of the foreign Parent Theosophical Society.
 To the “Holy Synod,” Theosophy was an abomination!

 According to the conservative Orthodox Synods in Russia in the nineteenth-century, Theosophy was a front for Freemasonry with political motives, it claimed and shouted.
-It was the Synod of the Russian Church that cropped up the idea, that the Theosophical Society is really secret Freemasonry, Maria Carlson tells us; but where were their proofs for such instigation, as well as with Cliff Kincaid?
+It was the Synod of the Russian Church that cropped up the idea, that the Theosophical Society is really secret Freemasonry, Maria Carlson tells us.
+However, where were their proofs for such instigation, as well as with Cliff Kincaid?
 The intentions of these organizations were already in the minds of people, made suspect and demonized.

 Who was this “evil occult” Slavic woman, us “fear of the Bear” Westerners like this conservative have so demonized?
 Carlos Cardoso Aveline tells us that: